 - Amell, A, Eriksson, P, Hee, L, and Pfreundschuh, S. Nearly instantaneous probabilistic retrievals of Rain over Africa, EGU General Assembly 2023, Vienna, Austria, 24–28 Apr 2023, EGU23-9544, 2023.

 Soil moisture anomalies

-This product presents estimates of near-surface soil moisture derived from Advanced Scatterometer (ASCAT) measurements from the Metop series of satellites.
+This product uses estimates of near-surface soil moisture derived from Advanced Scatterometer (ASCAT) measurements from the Metop series of satellites, provided by the Hydrology Satellite Applications Facility.
 Data from the morning and preceding evening overpasses cover much of the region in broad swaths, and are presented as anomalies from a long-term climatology.
 The product is useful for nowcasting because soil moisture can control the surface fluxes of heat and moisture, to which convection is sensitive.
-Throughout the year in the Sahel, and outside of the rainiest months further south, soil moisture deficit limits evapotranspiration.
-Under these conditions, negative soil moisture anomalies tend to favour deep convection by allowing higher LSTs that heat up the overlying air.
-For more information about how LST anomalies can be used for nowcasting convection, see key papers.
+Throughout the year in semi-arid Africa, and outside of the rainiest months further south, soil moisture deficit limits evapotranspiration.
+Under these conditions, negative soil moisture anomalies tend to favour deep convection by allowing higher LSTs that heat up the overlying air relative to moister surrounding regions.
+For more information about how land surface anomalies can be used for nowcasting convection, see key papers.

 Nowcast probability of convection